zhukovanadezhda/math-ml/README.md

 # Linear Algebra & Basic Math for Machine Learning

-Welcome to my personal project, where I explore and rebuild the basic concepts of linear algebra and fundamental mathematics that underpin machine learning.
-I'm coding everything from scratch as a way to learn more deeply and to share my journey with anyone interested in the math behind ML algorithms.
+In this personal project, I'm exploring and rebuilding the basic concepts of linear algebra and the core mathematics that form the foundation of machine learning.
+I'm coding everything from scratch to deepen my understanding, and I hope sharing my journey may help others interested in the math behind ML algorithms.

 ## Project Overview